Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-The `RewriteConditions` transformer explicitly rewrites all conditions (e.g., in if, while, assert, etc.) to include an implicit cast to bool using a special variable, `SPECIAL_BOOL`.
-However, this is redundant in cases such as:
+The `RewriteConditions` transformer explicitly rewrites all conditions (e.g., in if, while, assert, etc.) to include an implicit cast to bool using a special variable `SPECIAL_BOOL`.
+However, this transformation is redundant when:

 1. The condition is already a boolean (e.g., if True or if x == y where the result is already a boolean).
 2. The condition is a constant node (e.g., if True or if False).